MaahirG/NLPElectionSentiment/README.md

 •	A script that streams realtime encoded data, parses information, uses translation API to support all languages, and includes a backup     system

-•	Analyzes data for sentiment rating through NLP implementation and organized objects into a data structure for easier analysis and visualization
+•	Analyzes data for sentiment rating through NLP implementation and organizes objects into a data structure for easier analysis and visualization